jsturtevant/jsturtevant.github.io/_posts/2017-04-28-Acessing-Docker-Swarm-Secrets-From-ASPNET-Core.md

 ```

 ## Creating an ASP.NET Core Configuration Provider
 I am going to leave it to the reader to create an ASP.NET Core Configuration Provider (or wait until it is a NuGet package supplied with ASP.NET Core 2.0).
-If you turned into a configuration provider (or use ASP.NET Core 2.0's) you could simply use in you ```start.cs``` and it might look something like:
+If you decide to turn the code into a configuration provider (or use ASP.NET Core 2.0's) you could simply use in you ```start.cs``` and it might look something like:

 ```csharp
  public Startup(IHostingEnvironment env)